mattcurf/openvino_yocto_play/README.md

 ## Build a Yocto based guest VM with OpenVINO

 The following steps will build a Yocto based guest OS from source, including CPU and GPU accelerated OpenVINO support.
-The process will required ~300GB of storage space, significant Internet download capacity, and may take multiple hours to build depending on your system configuration.
+The process will require ~300GB of storage space, significant Internet download capacity, and may take multiple hours to build depending on your system configuration.
 More memory and CPUs make a big difference!
 ```
 $ git clone https://github.com/mattcurf/openvino_yocto_play
 $ cd openvino_yocto_play